SoftUni-Internal/interactive-content/EN/09-Exam-Preparation/02-Problem.md

 The business logic of the program should be concentrated around several **commands**.

-You are given interfaces, which you have to implement in the correct classes.
+The task contains interfaces, which we have to implement in the correct classes.

 **Note:** The ControllerImpl class **should not** handle exceptions!

 **The tests are designed to expect exceptions, not messages!**

 The first interface is **Controller**.
-You must create a **ControllerImpl** class, which implements the interface and implements all its methods.
+You must create a **ControllerImpl** class, which implements the interface and all its methods.

 The constructor of **ControllerImpl** does not take any arguments.